V-Sekai/godot-network-rollback/README.md

   update during rollback to be the tick that is presently being re-executed.

 - `input_tick: int`: The tick we are currently gathering local input for.
-If there is an input delay configured in Project Settings, this be ahead of `current_tick` by the number of frames of input delay.
+If there is an input delay configured in Project Settings, this will be ahead of `current_tick` by the number of frames of input delay.
 This doesn't change during rollback.

 - `started: bool`: will be true if synchronization has started; otherwise it'll be false.
 This property is read-only - you should call the `start()`